angn731/chemical-synthesis-pipeline/ReadMe.md

 1. An intermediate reaction did not yield a valid product.
 2. The final product did not match the specified candidate molecule.

-### Step IV: Filtering Out Non-viable Synthesis Pathways
+### Step II: Filtering Out Non-viable Synthesis Pathways

 Using ASKCOS, predicted reaction conditions were generated for each reaction.
-We retained only those sets of conditions where:
+I retained only sets of conditions where:

 1. The predicted top product matched the specified product for the reaction.
 2. The probability of producing the desired product exceeded 5%.

 The output was a filtered list of synthesis pathways, each with viable reaction conditions.

-### Step V: Creating Temperature Bins and Optimizing Wellplate Sequences
+### Step III: Creating Temperature Bins and Optimizing Wellplate Sequences

 To maximize the number of candidate molecules produced within six well plates, reactions were organized based on temperature using logarithmically scaled bins.
 The algorithm ensured that: